GabeScott/standard-works-vault/General Conference/1990 April - The Lord’s Way.md

 Finally, the new local unit budget allowance program will replace local ward and stake budgets, with many costs heretofore borne by individual Church members now being covered through their tithes.

 These steps were preceded by lengthy discussion and fervent prayer on the part of those sustained as prophets, seers, and revelators.
-In the words of the Apostle Paul, “This thing was not done in a corner.”
-(Acts 26:26.)
+In the words of the Apostle Paul, “This thing was not done in a corner.” ([[Acts 26.26|Acts 26:26]].)

 The details relating to the new budget allowance program have been communicated to bishops and stake presidents, that the membership of the Church in the United States and Canada might be advised.
 I shall not recount that detail this evening.
 However, a few comments on the objectives and the scope of the program might prove helpful.